Chart Color Schemes

 The educational profile of Pottsville exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Pottsville trail NSW benchmarks, with 24.5% of residents aged 15+ holding university degrees compared to 32.2%.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 17.4%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.9%).
-Trade and technical skills are prominent, with 41.3% of residents aged 15+ holding vocational credentials – advanced diplomas (12.5%) and certificates (28.8%).
+Pottsville's residents aged 15+ have a university degree attainment rate of 24.5%, compared to NSW's 32.2%.
+This gap suggests potential for educational development.
+Bachelor degrees are most prevalent at 17.4%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.9%).
+Vocational credentials are held by 41.3% of residents aged 15+, including advanced diplomas (12.5%) and certificates (28.8%).

 Frequently Asked Questions - Education